swalehaparvin/Data_Science_Projects/README.md

-# 🏆 Swaleha's Kaggle Projects Portfolio
+# 🏆 Swaleha's Project Portfolio

-Welcome to my collection of Kaggle competitions and machine learning projects!
+Welcome to my collection of machine learning projects!
 This repository showcases my journey in data science and competitive machine learning.

 ## 👋 About Me